Meditation Music For Stress Relief:

 Step 4: Start Focusing In On Your Music

 When you feel yourself relaxing, you can begin focusing on the music you chose.
 Music will help anchor you into your meditation.
 For example, if you start thinking about something that happened today, or a stray thought crops up, you can hone in on the music playing instead of the distracting thought or memory.
 Use the music as a way to bring your attention back to the present moment.

 Practice redirecting your train of thought from various distractions, to the music.
 The more you can really listen to the music and the sense it evokes in your body, the deeper you may sink into your session.

 Step 5: Let Go And Be In The Moment

 The last thing you’ll want to do as you meditate, is attempt to fully let go.
 This can seem like a vague step, but it’s actually really simple.
 Meditation is all about living in the present moment, meditating with music does not change this.
 As you go about your practice, keep trying to let go.
 Let go of unwanted thoughts of the past and the future.

-Let go of everything but the moment you're inhabiting and the music you're listening to.
-In this way, you can fully de-stress yourself and go about your day with clarity and hopefully better focus, because In essence you're training or retraining your mind on how to deal with life in a different, more calming approach.
+Let go of everything, but the moment you’re inhabiting and the music you’re listening to.
+In this way, you can fully de-stress yourself and go about your day with clarity, and hopefully better focus.
+In essence you’re training or retraining your mind on how to deal with life in a different, more calming approach.

 Hopefully, these steps will help you start practicing meditation with relaxing music.

-- Make sure to be patient with yourself.
+Above all, be patient with yourself.
 Meditation may not be something that you are good at right away.
 It takes dedicated time and effort to master.
-So don’t get mad at yourself if you can’t meditate for long stretches of time.
-In reality, you'll want to start out small and build-up your practice gradually.
+Don’t get frustrated at yourself if you can’t meditate for long stretches of time.
+In reality, you’ll want to start out small and build-up your practice gradually.

-- In addition, we recommend trying out different music to see what works best for you.
-Some music or sounds, might be more relaxing for you than other types of music!
+In addition, we recommend trying out different music to see what works best for you.
+Some music or sounds, might be more relaxing for you than others!